 During the Micrographic Surgery and Dermatologic Oncology Fellowship the Fellow is involved in the evaluation, surgery, and follow-up care of essentially all cutaneous oncology patients treated.
 This experience is rigorous and wide-ranging.
 The Fellow will have exposure to the following procedures and therapeutic processes:

 The Fellow will have extensive hands-on experience as the “first surgeon”, performing approximately 1200 Mohs cases per year (approx. 800 at UI Hospitals & Clinics and 400 at the Iowa City Veterans Affairs Medical Center).
-The Fellow is supervised by two Mohs fellowship-trained surgical faculty—Dr. Marta VanBeek and Dr. Nkanyezi Ferguson.
+The Fellow is supervised by Mohs fellowship-trained surgical faculty—Drs.
+Marta VanBeek, Elizabeth Cusick, Kirk Sidey, Jennifer Powers, and Nicole Negbenebor.

 The Fellow will be involved in ongoing surgical consultations from other services within the medical center.
 Such consultations occur on a daily basis and are most frequently seen from:

 The Fellow will be involved with evaluation, surgery and follow-up of patients receiving Mohs micrographic surgery at the Veterans Affairs Hospital.
-The fellow is expected to complete an in-depth research project by the time he or she finishes the fellowship and to prepare a manuscript suitable for submission to a peer-review journal.
+The fellow is expected to complete an in-depth research project by the time they finish the fellowship and to prepare a manuscript suitable for submission to a peer-review journal.

 The Procedural Dermatology Fellowship at University of Iowa Hospitals & Clinics is an intense one-year ACGME-approved program offered to board eligible/board-certified dermatologists with emphasis on Mohs micrographically controlled excision and cutaneous surgery.

-Applications will be accepted starting June 12, 2023.
+Applications will be accepted starting June 10, 2024.
 Our program participates in the SF Match.
 You are required to participate in this match as well.
-Application deadline for July 2024 entry is Sept.
-1, 2023.
+Application deadline is August 1, 2024.

-We will conduct interviews during the month of October.
+We will conduct interviews during September and October.
 At this time the interviews will be via Zoom.
 Interviews are by invitation only.
 Once the application has been reviewed, selected candidates will be invited via email and will be asked to call to schedule an interview date.

 Applicants must have successfully completed dermatology residency in an ACGME-approved residency program within the last three years.